zbennett10/FCCLeaderboard/README.md

 # FCCLeaderboard
-Free Code Camp Leaderboard project
+This is a project I created using React and Sass that displays a Free Code Camp leaderboard.